 How to apply

-You can apply for this scholarship directly through our Course and Scholarship Applicant Portal.
+You can apply for this scholarship directly through our Deakin Scholarship Application Portal.

 What happens next

 Your application will be assessed and ranked based on the details you provide in your application.